Skip to main content

 Projects must deliver a direct positive impact on climate change by reducing greenhouse gas emissions and / or helping communities adapt to the consequences of climate change.

-Useful Documents and Resources
+Useful Documents and Videos

 • Frequently Asked Questions